Lancashire LGBT Quality Mark

 LGBT Awareness and Trans Awareness Training:

-We regularly deliver tailored LGB&T awareness or Trans awareness training to a range of organisations.
-To date we have trained over 1,172 people from over 47 different organisations.
-Both our LGB&T Awareness and Trans Awareness training packages are CPD accredited.
-For more information, please see Training Packages
+We regularly deliver tailored LGBT awareness or Trans awareness training to a range of organisations.
+We have trained over 1,172 people from over 47 different organisations.
+Our Trans Awareness training package is CPD accredited.
+For more information, please see Training Packages.